General Guidelines for when your student should Not Report to School

 Diarrhea and vomiting

 If your child has diarrhea and/or vomiting, with or without a fever, keep your child home from school until the illness passes.
-24 hours is recommended to make sure your child is tolerating fluid and food without return of vomiting or diarrhea.
+24 hours is recommended to make sure your child is tolerating fluid and food without the return of vomiting or diarrhea.
 Always consult a physician with any concerns.

 Fever